absynce/elm-vs-typescript/README.md

 #### TypeScript

 TypeScript is a gradually-typed superset of JavaScript.
-It has generics, type annotations and inference, interfaces, union types, classes, arrow functions and more.
+It has generics, type annotations and inference, interfaces, union types, classes and more.

 TypeScript has optional types in order to work in existing JavaScript codebases.
 These are defined by type annotations.

-##### Example
+##### Optional Types Example

 ###### Plain ol' ES5 (in a TypeScript file)
 (typescript/src/optional-types.ts)